 - Whisk in the stock and Worcestershire sauce and then add the thyme, rosemary, and nutmeg.

 - Increase heat and bring to a boil.
 Lower the heat and simmer for 10 minutes, until the sauce has thickened somewhat.

 - Meanwhile, place the potatoes into a large pot and cover them with salted water (about 2 tbsp of salt).
 Bring to a boil over high heat.

 - Simmer for 20 minutes, or until potatoes are cooked and easily pierced with the tip of a sharp knife.

 - Drain and add the potatoes to a large bowl.
-Add the half-and-half, butter (6 tbsp), salt and pepper, and mash with hand mixer, or potato masher until smooth.
+Add the half-and-half, butter (6 tbsp), salt, and pepper, and mash with a hand mixer, or potato masher until smooth.
 Taste and add more salt, if necessary.